-Wine is produced in almost every country; however, it is only three countries that produce nearly half of the world’s wine.
+Wine is produced in almost every country and there are many different types of wine; however, it is only three countries that produce nearly half of the world’s wine.
 According to the International Organisation of Vine and Wine (OIV), the largest wine producing countries are Italy, France, Spain, the United States and Argentina (juices and musts excluded).

 What country produces the most wine?